apache/cordova-docs/docs/en/edge/cordova/events/events.offline.md

 Details
 -------

-The event fires when the network connection is lost.
+The `offline` event fires when a previously connected device loses a network connection so that an application can no longer access the Internet.
+It relies on the same information as the Connection API, and fires when the `connection.type` changes from `NONE` to any other value.

 Applications typically should use `document.addEventListener` to attach an event listener once the Cordova `deviceready` event fires.